 Like other auto accidents, the number one cause of truck accidents is human error.
 Despite the commercial trucking industry owing high standards of care to others on the roadways, accidents happen.
 Lack of due care in hiring and training procedures, in fleet maintenance, and in loading cargo are company-driven mistakes that can cause accidents, while driver distraction and intoxication are trucker-related errors.
 Common reasons for trucking accidents include:

 If a truck driver was drunk, drowsy, distracted, incompetent, reckless, or negligent behind the wheel in your Arizona accident, contact a Phoenix truck accident attorney attorney as soon as possible.
 Especially if you suspect the trucking company could be liable for unsafe business practices, such as pressuring drivers to break their hours of service regulations to meet deadlines.
-The sooner you contact the accident attorneys at Knapp & Roberts, the sooner we can find the underlying cause of what caused your wreck.
+The sooner you contact the Phoenix accident attorneys at Knapp & Roberts, the sooner we can find the underlying cause of what caused your wreck.

 The Federal Motor Carrier Safety Administration (FMCSA) has created dozens of special regulations specifically for the commercial trucking industry.
 These regulations apply to all trucking companies and drivers in the U.S. They deal with issues ranging from who is qualified to drive to how companies must react after accidents involving their drivers or vehicles.
 Breaking a federal rule could be evidence of negligence in a trucking accident.
 The following laws are some of the most important to know as an accident victim: